Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 1. Create a new folder
 1. Initialize a new npm project: `npm init -y`
-1. Install dependancies: `npm install --save express express-graphql graphql`
+1. Install dependencies: `npm install --save express express-graphql graphql`
 1. Create a new file: `server.js`

 <!-- > -->